Dasharo/presentations/dug_3.md

 * In comparison to previous statistics we can see more code related activity (mostly MSI stuff).
-* Marging and development tempo is higher if we consider time frame.
+* Merging and development tempo is higher if we consider time frame.

 ???